 “I learned that we can make new different food to eat.
 We pick plants from the garden and cook in the kitchen.
 We loved cooking.”

 “I learned how to work together like with other people.”

 “What I liked is the gardening class is the beet banana shake and the chocolate mint, and I like being in charge of the kitchen.”

 Great class!
-Students harvested basil, took the leaves and flowers off the stems and helped add it the blender.
+Students harvested basil, took the leaves and flowers off the stems and helped add it to the blender.
 Mixed it with walnuts, olive oil and a bit of salt.
 Presto!
-Pesto sauce was mixed with organic pasta and cherry tomatoes also from the garden.
-In general the kids love this program and what they make, but it is inevitable they like some recipes more than others.
+The pesto sauce was mixed with organic pasta and cherry tomatoes also from the garden.
+In general, the kids love this program and what they make, but they inevitably like some recipes more than others.
 They loved the taste of basil!
 Raw and as pesto.
-As usual children walk away with a copy of recipe and complete a quiz of what they did in each class.
+The students received a copy of the recipe and a quiz to write about what they did in class.

 Today students learned how to prepare a quinoa salad.
-Quinoa, a grain g found in the high altitudes of Peru and Bolivia is a great source of fiber.
-Kids harvested cucumbers, tomatoes, chives and basil leaves and flowers to add to the salad.
-After some chopping and shredding they completed their quiz on what to harvest and how to prepare a quinoa salad, as well as the nutritional value of all the vegetables we included today.
+Quinoa, a grain g found in the high altitudes of Peru and Bolivia is an excellent source of fiber.
+Kids harvested cucumbers, tomatoes, chives and basil leaves, and flowers to add to the salad.
+After some chopping and shredding, they completed their quiz.
+What to harvest to prepare a quinoa salad and the nutritional value of all the vegetables.
 A brief lesson on mapping the location of Peru and Bolivia and learning who grows quinoa was also included.

 The summer camp students designed a series of collages and drawings of what they saw and experienced in the garden, they used traditional and digital media to create their pieces.